-Severe and rapid hypobaric hypoxia is an extreme external condition that activates various physiological and pathophysiological homeostatic pathways (Virues-Ortega et al. 2004, Jayalakshmi et al. 2007, Zhang et al. 2018).
-It alters the neurochemistry of the brain, disrupts myelination during development and triggers both caspase-dependent and -independent pathways of cell death (Potter et al. 2018).
-The following four major questions were addressed in this study: 1) what is the effect of hypoxia exposure on PND7 and PND9; 2) is this two-day shift in hypoxia exposure capable of causing different behavioural consequences in later life?; 3) what part of these behavioural changes can be ascribed to sex-related differences?; and 4) is hypobaric hypoxia alone able to induce structural damage to the hippocampus?
+four major questions were addressed in this study: 1) what is the effect of hypoxia exposure on PND7 and PND9; 2) is this two-day shift in hypoxia exposure capable of causing different behavioral consequences in later life?; 3) what part of these behavioral changes can be ascribed to sex-related differences?; and 4) is hypobaric hypoxia alone able to induce structural damage to the hippocampus?
 Our model of hypoxia simulating an altitude of 9000 m did not induce any detectable morphological changes in the rat hippocampus.
-Ipsilateral damage to the brain, as described by the so-called Rice-Vannucci model, requires the surgical ligation of the carotid artery i.e., ischaemia, followed by normobaric hypoxia to induce structural damage (Vannucci 1990).
+Ipsilateral damage to the brain, as described by the so-called Rice-

+Vannucci model, requires the surgical ligation of the carotid artery i.e. ischemia, followed by normobaric hypoxia to induce structural damage (Vannucci 1990).
 As our experimental model included only hypoxia, we did not confirm any neurodegeneration within the examined areas of the brain.
-On the other hand, the same hypoxic insult was capable of influencing the spontaneous behaviour of the rats in later life.
+On the other hand, the same hypoxic insult was capable of influencing the spontaneous behavior of the rats in later life.
 Such morphological and functional discrepancies are interesting for two reasons.
-First, subtle changes in spontaneous behaviour, which are not accompanied by structural alterations, highlight a more realistic clinical picture of mild perinatal hypoxic damage.
-However, it is not excluded, that one of the perinatal hypoxia consequence is a sex specific modification of some behavioural domains i.e. willingness to explore or immobility, and, thus, without any obvious changes in the morphology of the brain.
-Second, the model indicates the importance of behavioural testing related to hypoxia exposure.
-Exposure to one-hour hypoxia (9000 m) is lethal to adult rats but not for immature PND7 and PND9 pups of both sexes.
+First, subtle changes in spontaneous behavior, which are not accompanied by structural alterations, highlight a more realistic clinical picture of mild perinatal hypoxic damage.
+However, it is not excluded that one of the perinatal hypoxia consequence is sex specific modification of some behavioral domains i.e. willingness to explore or immobility, without any obvious changes in the morphology of the brain.
+Second, the model indicates the importance of behavioral testing related to hypoxia exposure.
+Exposure to one-hour hypoxia (9000 m) is lethal to adult rats but not to immature PND7 and PND9 pups of both sexes.
 Immature brain tissue, unlike adult brain tissue, can withstand a significant period of oxygen deprivation because it requires less metabolic fuel (glucose plays only a minor role) (Nehlig et al. 1993).
 On the other hand, if a critical point of energy deprivation is reached, immature nervous tissue is more prone to excitotoxic damage (Doble 1999, Riljak et al. 2016).
 PND7 rats most closely approximate 30-32 weeks of gestation, while PND9-PND12 is representative of gestational weeks 40-42.
-There are substantial differences in the brain development between PND7 and PND9.
+There are substantial differences in brain development between PND7 and PND9.
 Myelination along with synaptogenesis occur in a relatively conserved pattern (Volpe 2000).
 In addition, white matter is more vulnerable as compared to grey matter and oligodendrocyte maturation is not yet presented in the PND7 (Volpe 2003, Hagberg et al. 2002).
 Another very important difference is presented in GABA signalling.
-The activation of the GABA_A receptor in immature neurons triggers excessive excitation and thus might determine or rather limit the neuronal differentiation (Ben-Ari et al. 2012).
-Hypoxia induced on PND 7 was also recognized as a significant factor triggering the process of epileptogenesis.
-Moreover, the dramatic decrease in postsynaptic densities of glutamate receptor associated with increased vulnerability to white matter injury in the developing brain (Shen et al. 2012).
-The hypoxia exposed rats suffer from synaptic transmission disturbances and changes in dendritic spine physiology and morphology.
+The activation of the GABA_A receptor in immature neurons triggers excessive excitation and thus might determine or even limit the neuronal differentiation (Ben-Ari et al. 2012).
+Hypoxia induced on PND7 was also recognized as a significant factor triggering the process of epileptogenesis.
+Moreover, there is dramatic decrease in postsynaptic densities of glutamate receptor associated with increased vulnerability to white matter injury in the developing brain (Shen et al. 2012).
+Hypoxia exposed rats suffer from synaptic transmission disturbances and changes in dendritic spine physiology and morphology.
 Such synapse-related changes are framed by the changed postsynaptic glutamate sensitivity and probably by different amount of released glutamate (Shen et al. 2012, Zhuravin et al. 2019).